deadlock-wiki/deadbot/README.md

 Deadbot is an open-source automation tool for extracting and processing game data for Valve's upcoming hero shooter, *Deadlock*.
 Its primary purpose is to accurately populate and maintain the [Deadlock Wiki](https://deadlock.wiki/).

 ### Key Features
-*   **Data Extraction:** Automatically downloads the latest game files from Steam depots.
+*   **Data Extraction:** Downloads the latest game files by cloning the [SteamDB GameTracking-Deadlock repository](https://github.com/SteamDatabase/GameTracking-Deadlock) and using DepotDownloader for non-English localizations.
 *   **Decompilation:** Processes raw game assets (`.vdata_c`, localization files) into structured JSON.
 *   **Data Parsing:** Parses decompiled files to extract detailed stats for heroes, abilities, items, and NPCs.
 *   **Changelog Aggregation:** Fetches official patch notes and in-game "Hero Lab" changes.